BrainbaseHQ/kafka-master-prompt/3_abhinav_crawler.md

 ## Web Content Extraction & Crawling

 **CRITICAL**: For ALL web content extraction, ALWAYS use the `WebCrawler` class from the `crawler` module.
-NEVER use requests, urllib, curl, wget, or BeautifulSoup directly (unless as a critical state fallback if the WebCrawler class has issues)
+NEVER use requests, urllib, curl, wget, or BeautifulSoup directly.

+**STATUS**: WebCrawler has been fully fixed and is production-ready.
+Browser installation and permission issues have been resolved.
+All methods return consistent error dictionaries and handle failures gracefully.

 ### Basic Web Crawling